UofT-Government-Project/Covid19_PHU/README.md

 ### Model Results:

 After running the model, the accuracy score is 0.908.
 The high accuracy score is due to the higher rate of recovered cases.  <br>
-Based on the Confusion Matrix below, the results identify the are a total of 209
+Based on the Confusion Matrix below there are 3,152 Covid-19 cases used in the model.
+The results identified:
+  - out of 194 total fatal cases - 29% of the cases were predicted true and 71% were predicted falsely
+  - out of 2,958 total resolved cases - 51% of the cases were predicted false and 49% were predicted correct.

 ![confusion Matrix](Images/Confusion_matrix.png)

-### Reasons for using RandomForest Classifier:

-This model type has a high accuracy score and is robust to outliers.
-There are also low correlations in features that requires multiple learning algorithms.

-- It reduces overfitting in decision trees that improves high accuracy
-- The model is robust to outliers.
-- It works well with both categorial and continues values.
-- There are also low correlations in features that requires multiple learning algorithms.
-- It automates missing values in the data.

 ### Limitations:

+Though the RFC model has many positive attributes, there are some limitations in the performance. <br>
-- Training large number of deep trees costs higher in terms of computing and memory usage
-- More difficult to interpret comapares to individual decision trees
+Training large number of deep trees can be expensive in terms of computing and memory usage required.
+If the data was much more diverse, the model may not be able to interpret any comparision between individual decision trees.
+The RFC model also cannot perform extensively with imbalanced data.
-- It has poorperformance on imbalanced data